 Q – If I sign up, how do I know what’s going on?

-We will send texts for last-minute updates about closings so if you want to receive these, make sure you indicate so when you create your account on our parent portal.
+We will always send texts for last-minute updates about closings so if you want to receive these, make sure you indicate so when you create your account on our parent portal.
 You can change these settings at any time.